EVHaste/haste-makes-waste/_posts/2023-10-10-lil-unnamed-poem.markdown

 Late night poetry practice; I feel like this one is missing several somethings.
 I think it wants to be longer, and to have more variety in rhythm and rhyme scheme.
 Maybe just a stanza in between, or maybe after with a second verse.
 I'll keep thinking about it.

-Did you know I used to write poetry all the time in grade school?
-I rarely shared it, got embarassed about them and just sort of quit altogether.
-I'm trying to give myself permission to be rusty.

 ## An Unnamed Poem
-#### (I do this a lot, don't I...)

 Empire,